Spideo/The-Cake-Heist/README.md

 maxDuffelBagValue(cakeTypes, capacity);
 // returns 555 (6 of the middle type of cake and 1 of the last type of cake)
 ```

 Weights and values may be any non-negative integer.
 Yes, it's weird to think about cakes that weigh nothing or duffel bags that can't hold anything.
 But we're not just super mastermind criminals—we're also meticulous about keeping our algorithms flexible and comprehensive.

+## Part 2 : if you're up for it !

+Are you a [boasty](https://www.youtube.com/watch?v=huaE85-V8u4) thief ?

+Expose your findings to the world through a RESTful API !

+For instance you could send your CakeTypes through a HTTP POST method and retrieve your DuffelBag with a GET request.